Skip to Main Content

 Post-treatment care crucial in foreign object aspiration incidents

-When accidental aspiration or ingestion of a foreign object occurs during a dental procedure, communication about proper post-treatment care can prevent the incident from developing into a critical event.
+When accidental aspiration or ingestion of a foreign object occurs during a dental procedure, timely communication about proper post-treatment care can prevent the incident from developing into a critical event.

 The accidental aspiration or ingestion of foreign objects during dental procedures can occur on occasion.
 After all, introducing dental instruments, restorative materials and other small dental components into the oral cavity while a patient is in a reclined position naturally creates an element of risk.
-While preventative measures may reduce the number of incidents, communication about proper post-treatment care can prevent them from developing into a critical event.
+While preventative measures may reduce the number of incidents, communication about proper post-treatment care is essential to ensure that your patient is provided with guidance for seeking the appropriate care.

 “An incident can happen even if the dentist is very careful,” Solaiman says.
 “But often, it is how the incident is managed after the event that determines the severity and outcome of the case.”